coolgk/project-templates/node-typescript/README.md

 - `npm build` - compile typescript with no source maps and comments are removed from ts files
 - `npm test` - run tests

+### NODE_PATH

+`NODE_PATH` used in scripts are for improving the readability of `import` statements e.g. Relative paths like `import someModule from '../../../utils/module'` can be written as `import someModule from 'src/utils/module'`

 ## Quality Control

 This project has been configured with three steps of code quality controls